-Twice nominated to the Seanad by Independent Living Movement Ireland and the Irish Deaf Society, she co-authored We Are Human Too, chronicling a THE ARE NUMBER OF THE COMMITTEE OF THE C century of disabled people's experiences in Ireland.
+Twice nominated to the Seanad by Independent Living Movement Ireland and the Irish Deaf Society, she co-authored We Are Human Too, chronicling a WE ARE HUMAN TOO man of 1 to 20 1 TO 2 century of disabled people's experiences in Ireland.
 Ann Marie has led national efforts on personal assistance, accessible transport, advocacy, and inclusive childcare.
 A trauma-informed therapist, she also led the FRIENDS Family Recovery Initiative.
 She holds an MSc in Partnership Studies and Public Administration and is completing an LLM in Disability Equality Law.
 She is married and a proud mother, deeply committed to disability rights and systemic reform.